Liberty University: Jerry Falwell Library

-Biblical Museum

-The museum includes artifacts from the Holy Land and Biblical culture, from 3,000 B.C. to the 6th century A.D., with special exhibits of the Dead Sea Scrolls, the Jewish Temple, an Authentic Last Supper room, Daily Life in the Bible, Ancient Egypt, and Fossils and the Flood.

 National Civil War Chaplains Museum

 The National Civil War Chaplains Museum contains exhibits about clergy members and religious activity during the Civil War era.
 It is the only museum in the nation devoted to this purpose.
 The mission of the museum is to "educate the public about the role of chaplains, priests, and rabbis and religious organizations in the Civil War; to promote the continuing study of the many methods of dissemination of religious doctrine and moral teachings during the War; to preserve religious artifacts, and to present interpretive programs that show the influence of religion on the lives of political and military personnel."
-A 501(c)(3) organization, the museum rents space from Liberty University's DeMoss Center.
-It has 10,000 square feet, with a 50-seat video theatre, archive displays, a research library, and bookstore.
+A 501(c)(3) organization, the museum exists within the Jerry Falwell Library.

 The museum commemorates Catholic, Protestant, and Jewish chaplains (including African-American chaplains), and houses publications and artifacts from both the Union and Confederate militaries.
 There are several areas in the museum that are given special attention including: